 Southern Exposure Seed Exchange (Mineral, VA)

-Southern Exposure Seed Exchange offers more than 700 varieties of vegetable, flower, herb, grain and cover crop seeds.
-They emphasize varieties that perform well in the Mid-Atlantic and Southeast, and offer many unusual Southern heirlooms, such as yacon, amaranths including peanuts, southern peas, naturally colored cotton, collards, okra, roselle, turnip greens, corns for roasting and meal, and butterbeans.
+Southern Exposure Seed Exchange offers over 800 varieties of vegetable, flower, herb, grain and cover crop seed.
+They emphasize varieties that grow well in the Mid-Atlantic and Southeast U.S., and specialize in unusual Southern heirlooms, including peanuts, southern peas, naturally colored cotton, collards, okra, roselle, turnip greens, corn for roasting and meal, and butterbeans.
 Over 60% of their seed varieties are certified organic and grown by small, local farmers.

-Seeds of Change was acquired by the Mars company, which has supported GMOs in their food products.

-Unfortunately, since the demand for healthy, organic products is so high, many organic brands (like Annie’s, Erewhon, Horizon, Plum Organics, and more) have been bought out by large industrial food corporations (like General Mills, Coca-Cola, etc.) who want a piece of the market.
+Unfortunately, since the demand for healthy, organic products is so high, many organic brands (like Annie’s, Erewhon, Horizon, Plum Organics, and more) have been bought out by large industrial food corporations (like Mars, General Mills, Coca-Cola, etc.) who want a piece of the market.

-It’s up to you to decide if you want to continue to purchase these brands, despite their new ownership.
+Only you can decide if you want to continue to purchase these brands after they have been bought by large corporations.

-However, ownership notwithstanding, you should know that Seeds of Change research farm still operates just like it did before it was bought by Mars.
-For over 30 years, they have unwaveringly offered 100% certified organic open-pollinated, hybrid and heirloom seeds, and they grow all their own seeds on their research farm or within their network of organic farmers.
+However, you should know that the Seeds of Change research farm still operates just like it did before it was bought by Mars.
+For over 30 years, they have unwaveringly offered 100% certified organic, open-pollinated, hybrid (non-GMO) and heirloom seeds, and they grow all their seeds on their farm or within their network of other certified organic farmers.
 They have also signed the Safe-Seed Pledge.

 You can find more seed companies that have signed the Safe Seed Pledge here.